 Tipping in Hawaii: Tipping is expected and around 15-25%

 Power outlets: The Hawaii standard voltage is 120 V with a frequency is 60 Hz.
-You can use your electric appliances on Hawaii, because the standard voltage 120 V (same as in the United States). universal adaptor.
+You can use your electric appliances in Hawaii because of the standard voltage of 120 V (same as in the United States). universal adaptor.

 Weather in Hawaii

 You can visit Hawaii all year long since Hawaii has tropical climates.
 With really only two season (summer and winter) the temperatures never dip lower than 78F.

 - Summer temperatures are between May – October an average d 85° F (29.4° C).

 - Winter’s average daytime temperature is 78° (25.6° C).
 Winter months in Hawaii are November – April.

 During winter, you will see a lot more ocean swells, making the waters very rough, but great for surfing!

 The best times to travel to Hawaii will be during the shoulder months of April – May and September – November.